 What EMF radiation types have been proven to be harmful?

 There has, in fact, been demonstrated evidence by the National Toxicology Program in the testing of abnormalities in lab rats caused by heavy cell 2G & 3G phone exposure.
-An increase in DNA damage along with the growth of malignant tumors were discovered in the mice & rats under test.
+An increase in DNA damage along with the growth of malignant tumors was discovered in the mice & rats under test.

 Additionally, the IARC has also concluded that radiofrequency & microwave EMF fields may possibly be carcinogenic.

-Unlike air purifiers and other standard appliances or products around, this doesn’t refer to low-frequency fields but higher frequency.
+Unlike air purifiers and other standard appliances or products around, this doesn’t refer to low-frequency fields but high frequency.
 Examples of that are signals in the millions of cycles per second (Megahertz [MHz]) and billions of cycles per second (gigahertz [GHz]).

 This includes various devices like radio broadcasters, radio & communications towers, and wireless cell phone use.

 In summary: the main facts to know